At fifteen, standing at Glacier Point in Yosemite, something in me awakened.

 A search for meaning that I didn’t yet understand.

-One winter, I came back to the valley at Christmas.
+One winter, I came back to Yosemite Valley during Christmas.

 It was nearly empty.

-Only a few campers remained in the lone campground that stayed open through the season.
+Only a few campers remained in the lone campground that stayed open through the winter.

 As night fell, I laid my sleeping bag on a bed of pine boughs.